 The question remains though, is TALISMAN too little too late?

-The story of TALISMAN is tied up with the story of mine protected vehicles, flails and civilian de-mining, in the timeline below, their stories will crossover, this is another ‘put the kettle on post’ so apologies for the length.
+The story of TALISMAN is tied up with the story of mine-protected vehicles, flails and civilian de-mining, in the timeline below, their stories will crossover, this is another ‘put the kettle on the post’ so apologies for the length.

 Although not specifically for IED disposal the flail tank is worth mentioning for background.

 Most people have heard of flails, having seen them in relation to D Day or North Africa and wonder if they would be part of a solution for the Counter IED mission in Afghanistan.
 The flail tank was invented by a South African Army Major in 1942, Captain Abraham du Toit, although there were patents before that and another South African officer also came up with a similar idea independently.
 After the customary official disinterest, duplication of effort and ingenious persistence the idea eventually came to fruition as a collaborative effort in the North African desert and resulted in the Matilda Scorpion.

 The Scorpion flails were driven by a separate engine enclosed in the box on the right, this also included space for the operator, which must have been rather warm.